Special Education Teacher Travels to Tanzania to Give Back

-Mary said she contributed to a number of projects, but her main assignment was teaching conversational English, level three to young children aged 8 to 12.
-The classrooms are over-crowded, and often the lessons took place outside on the soccer field.
-The teachers and volunteers try to integrate play into the English tutoring; switching between topics of discussion to hold the students’ attention.
-Singing and games are a favorite activity during the summer months (actually winter break in Tanzania), and work well as tools for teaching practical conversation skills.
-Mary said it was a challenge to work with her teammates to come up with new conversational subjects each day, but the children were delighted by the volunteers’ efforts.
+“We’d switch between topics of discussion to hold the students’ attention,” Mary explained.
+Singing and games are a favorite activity during summer service in Tanzania (actually winter break), and work well as tools for teaching practical conversation skills.
+Mary said it was challenging to come up with new conversational subjects each day, “but the children were delighted by ou’ efforts.
 “Everyone can do this successfully,” Mary said.
-It’s a matter of putting yourself in the mind of a young child and seeing their needs through their eyes.
-“Their lives are quite simple at that age, so just going with the flow is the most effective strategy, in my opinion.
+“It’s a matter of putting yourself in the mind of a young child and seeing their needs through their eyes.
+Their lives are quite simple at that age, so just going with the flow is the most effective strategy, in my opinion.
 They just love the attention.”

 Did this kind of immersion within the community give you the chance to form new relationships?

 Oh yes, definitely.
 My fellow teammates were fabulous.
 We shared many an hour laughing, crying, sharing stories.
 It was a terrific way to learn from each other.
 As for the children, well, they were amazing.
-Throughout this volunteer experience, the children and I learned laughed and sang many, many songs.
+Throughout this volunteer experience, the children and I learned, laughed and sang many, many songs.
 They even tried to teach me Swahili.
-That’s something I’ll never forget!
+That’s something I’ll never forget!”

-Spending quality time with people of all ages is the only way to understand a culture.
-Children are so open-minded, and we can be such a big influence in their lives.
-It’s a privilege to help them as a volunteer teacher this way.
-As I travel both as a tourist and a volunteer, I make a point of being kind to others.
+She continued: “As I travel both as a tourist and a volunteer, I make a point of being kind to others.
 I Listen to what they have to say.
 I Observe and absorb all information presented to me.
-When I share my experiences with others, I do so in the hope that they too may participate on a Global Volunteers service program somewhere in the world.
+When I share my experiences with others, I do so in the hope that they too may participate on a Global Volunteers service program somewhere in the world.”

 You may also like: